 A very small percentage of the patients (less than 5%) experience post-operative swelling in the area that was treated.
-If this happens, please call our office immediately to speak with the doctor.
+If this happens, please contact our office immediately to speak with the doctor.

 For female patients, there may be an interaction between antibiotics and oral contraceptives.
 If you are presently taking antibiotics or if our office has prescribe them, please use alternative means of birth control for your entire cycle that month.

 If you have any questions or concerns following your treatment, please do not hesitate to call our office.
-If your call is after office hours or on the weekend, the doctors cell phone number will be available.
+If your call is after office hours or on the weekend, a doctor's cell phone number will be available.

 What should I expect after my root canal?